WestGrid/trainingMaterials/pages/visualization.md

 #### *"3D graphs with NetworkX, VTK, and ParaView"*

 **Webinar** (2016-May-24) by Alex Razoumov

+Options for 3D graph visualization and analysis are very limited, confined primarily to short-lived research projects or legacy tools that can still be downloaded but are no longer maintained and updated.
+The reason for this is the popularity of 2D tools such as Gephi and Cytoscape and the expectation that in 3D complex networks will look messy, with some structures occluding others.
+On the other hand, in 3D layouts we can encode three independent attributes and visualize some unique connection topologies that will be lost in 2D.

 * [ZIP file]({{ site.baseurl }}/materials/3dgraphs.zip) with PDF slides and Python scripts